Virginia Beach Public Library System: Programs

 VBPL offers a wide variety of programs for kids, teens, and adults.
 These vary between one-off programs done by a single library, to monthly programs conducted across the entire system.

 Kids

-The system offers 1,000 Books Before Kindergarten, a program to encourage parents to read their children the titular amount of books before the beginning of kindergarten.
+The system offers 1,000 Books Before Kindergarten, a program to encourage parents to read their children the titular number of books before the beginning of kindergarten.
 This is in an attempt to help develop language skills for the child.

 Another program is the Summer Reading Challenge, a program aimed to stop the "summer slide" of reading that occurs when kids aren't required to read.
 The program rewards readers with unique tags for a bracelet.

 Battle of the Books is a program that takes place during the school year.
 It has levels for both elementary and middle school.
 Students read several books, and subsequently are asked questions about the book's content.
 The elementary level must read seven books, and the middle school level must read five.